shcbswvc/AIR-001/LEVEL1.md

 Now using this calculate the thrust and battery esc and the other materials needed for the drone.

 Resources:

-1. Ecalc: its free but only few configurations available: https://www.ecalc.ch/

-2. Study notes: TO BE MADE BY ADITYA!
+1.Ecalc: its free but only few configurations available: https://www.ecalc.ch/ 2.Study notes: TO BE MADE BY ADITYA!

 Expected Outcomes:
 Being able to understand the proccess of designing a drone